polterguy/hyper-core/README.md

 to **deny all operations on all databases and all tables**.
 So you'll need to explicitly grant access for a role to be able to have that role do anything towards any database in your system.

+## Security

+All of the common pitfalls in regards to SQL and security are simply automatically taken care of for you in Hyper Core.
+An example is SQL injection attacks, which are completely eliminated.
+Another example is how it builds upon the Phosphorus Five authentication/authorization mechanisms, providing excellent security for you, by for instance salting and hashing passwords, and denying access to the authentication file, etc. All in all, Hyper Core should for all practical concerns, be orders of magnitudes more secure, than most things you could possibly build yourself - Assuming you don't do something really stupid yourself, such as concatenating SQL parameters into your SQL in your own extension methods, instead of using the SQL paremeter collection objects, etc.

 ## Installation

 Hyper Core has not yet been released, which means that if you want to test it, you'll have to